DanPeled/ChessEngineCPP/README.md

 ## Moving the pieces
 The code gets the user input, checks wheter the from spot is empty and if the positions are inside of the board (Checking if the movement is valid), if it isn't then it gets back to getting the user input, if it is valid, it does the following steps (`makeMove()`):
 - Check if the positions are valid : </br>
-&nbsp;Check if the move is inside of a generated moves int vector (`std::vector<int> possibleMoves`). </br>
+&nbsp;&nbsp;Check if the move is inside of a generated moves int vector (`std::vector<int> possibleMoves`). </br>
-&nbsp;Check if the player is moving a piece of the right player's color according to the turn value.
+&nbsp;&nbsp;Check if the player is moving a piece of the right player's color according to the turn value.
 - Check if a piece was eaten due to the movement, and there was, prints a text matching to what happend (E.G Black Rook Ate White Queen).
 - Increase The turn values and switch to the other's player turn.
 - Print the board again.